New York Court Records

 What Are New York Traffic Court Records?

 New York Traffic Court records are the documents produced during the proceedings of Traffic Courts in the state.
-These records also include traffic tickets issued by law enforcement officers and the documentation of the New York Department of Motor Vehicles (DMV), including its Traffic Violations Bureau (TVB).
+These records also include traffic tickets issued by law enforcement officers and the New York Department of Motor Vehicles (DMV) documentation, including its Traffic Violations Bureau (TVB).

 While Traffic Courts (and Criminal Courts for criminal traffic offenses) process traffic tickets in the rest of New York State, TVB is responsible for processing non-criminal moving traffic violations (except red light camera tickets) in the five boroughs of New York City.
 Interested persons may find the addresses and contact information of Traffic Courts in the state on the New York DMV Traffic Court page.
 For the locations of TVB offices in NYC, check the TVB directory on the DMV's website.